yo1dog/caffeinate/README.md

 Please modify to set the correct `caffeinate.exe` path and default duration as desired.

 The interface nearly identical to `caffeinate.exe`, but the script may default the duration to a value other than `forever`.
 Also, if a duration of `0` is given, all Caffeinate instances are killed but a new one is not started.

+## Alternatives

+- [Caffeine](https://www.zhornsoftware.co.uk/caffeine/) - If you want a GUI and lots of features.
+- [Insomnia](https://dlaa.me/Insomnia/) - If you want a simple GUI.

+I created Caffeinate because I wanted a CLI solution that could be used from session 0.
+Specifically, to be able to keep my PC awake while SSH'ed into WSL.